Andrew Collins (footballer, born 1965)

 When Collins retired from league football at the end of 1996, he turned to coaching.
 He returned to his old club Sandringham in the VFL, and coached there for two years, leading the club to the premiership in 1997.
 He served as an assistant coach at AFL club from 2000 to 2003, then as an assistant coach at Hawthorn in 2004 and 2005.
 While at Hawthorn, he also coached its Box Hill.
-In 2006 and 2007 he coached VFL club Coburg, taking the team to a losing Grand Final in 2007.
+In 2006 and 2007 he coached VFL club Coburg, taking the team to a losing grand final in 2007.

-In 2008, Collins moved to South Australia and coached South Australian National Football League club West Adelaide for six years from 2008 to 2013.
+In 2008, Collins moved to South Australia and coached South Australian National Football League (SANFL) club West Adelaide for six years from 2008 to 2013.
 He led the club to the 2012 SANFL Grand Final where they were defeated by Norwood, and he coached the Bloods to win the 2013 Foxtel Cup over Western Australian Football League (WAFL) side East Fremantle.

-In 2014, Collins returned to Victoria and signed to coach VFL club Williamstown in its first season as a stand-alone club not affiliated with an AFL club.
+In 2014, Collins returned to Victoria and signed to coach VFL club Williamstown in its first season as a standalone club not affiliated with an AFL club.
 He led the club to a premiership in 2015.
 Collins would lead the club to another Grand Final in 2019 where Williamstown would lose by 3 points.
 The following year, Collins would depart the club to join Box Hill as an assistant coach.
 Following the 2021 season, Collins would be appointed as the head of development with Hawthorn under new coach Sam Mitchell who he had worked with at Box Hill.